Associate Professor / Chair, Department of Humanities

 - US history and literature

 Wohlford Mason, Corinne (second author) and Theresa Coble, Bill Gwaltney, and Lisa Overholser.
 “Activating Heritage Leadership: An Approach to EdD Curriculum, Conversations, and Collaborative Inquiry.”
-Special issue, “Activating Activism: Promoting Activism within EdD Programs, Impacting Education: Journal on Transforming Professional Practice, forthcoming 2020.
+Special issue, “Activating Activism: Promoting Activism within EdD Programs, Impacting Education: Journal on Transforming Professional Practice, 2020.

 Wohlford, Corinne.
 “Perishability and Desolation: Disaster and the Racialization of Suffering in the Neoliberal Therapeutic Memoir.”
 Journal of the Midwest Modern Language Association, 2018.